ts756632/Case_Study/README.md

 ## **Scenario**
-"This is a Women’s Clothing E-Commerce dataset revolving around the reviews written by customers.
-Its nine supportive features offer a great environment to parse out the text through its multiple dimensions."
+Online shopping become more and more popular especially during the coronavirus pandemic.
+This is a Women’s Clothing E-Commerce dataset revolving around the reviews written by customers.
+More than ever customers have something to say with the products after purchasing.
+Customers usually talk about products on customer feedback forums.
+Sentiment analysis can be used to gauge customer response.
+It helps companies to improve the products according to the customers feedback.

 ### Data set:  [Women's E-Commerce Clothing Reviews](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)